google/earthengine-community/tutorials/beginners-cookbook/index.md

 > or .rightShift

-### Reducing an image down to a single value for particular area of interest
+### Reducing an image to a statistic for an area of interest

 ```javascript
 var outputDictionary = varImage.reduceRegion(reducer, geometry, scale);